Nils-Ivar Carlborg

 Nils Ivar (Nils-Ivar) Carlborg (29 March 1913 – 21 September 2005) was a Swedish Army officer.
 He started the paratrooper training in Sweden and founded the Swedish Army Paratroop School of which he was its first commander (1952–1953).
 He later served as head of the Military Academy Karlberg (1964–1969) and as commander of Stockholm Defence District (1969–1973) and as the Commandant of Stockholm (1969–1973).

 Early life

-Carlborg was born on 29 March 1913 in Småland Artillery Regiment Parish (Smålands artilleriregementes församling), Jönköping, Sweden, the son of lieutenant colonel Nils Gustaf Carlborg och Elisabeth Hugoson.
+Carlborg was born on 29 March 1913 in Småland Artillery Regiment Parish in Jönköping, Sweden, the son of Lieutenant Colonel Nils Gustaf Carlborg and Elisabeth Hugoson.
 Carlborg passed studentexamen in Skövde in 1931.